 Employee Transfer from NuStar GP, LLC.
 On March 1, 2016, NuStar GP, LLC, the general partner of our general partner and a wholly owned subsidiary of NuStar GP Holdings, transferred and assigned to NuStar Services Company LLC (NuStar Services Co), a wholly owned subsidiary of NuStar Energy, all of NuStar GP, LLC's employees and related benefit plans, programs, contracts and policies (the Employee Transfer).
 As a result of the Employee Transfer, we pay employee costs directly and sponsor the Fifth Amended and Restated 2000 Long-Term Incentive Plan and other employee benefit plans.
 Please refer to the Notes to Consolidated Financial Statements in Item 8.
-"Financial Statements and Supplementary Data" for the following: Note 4 for further discussion of the Employee Transfer and our related party agreements, Note 23 for a discussion of our employee benefit plans.
+"Financial Statements and Supplementary Data" for the following: Note 4 for further discussion of the Employee Transfer and our related party agreements, Note 23 for a discussion of our employee benefit plans and Note 24 for a discussion of our long-term incentive plans.